Counselling to help you deal with what’s difficult

 - More energy for the things you want to do in life.

-- Greater closeness to the people around you.
+- More satisfied with your life and closer to the people around you.

 - Increased resilience to deal with the tough things that happen.